OpenTTD/OpenTTD/readme.txt

 OpenTTD has a lot of features going beyond the original TTD emulation.
-Unfortunately, there is currently no comprehensive list of features, but there is a basic features list on the web, and some optional features can be controlled through the Configure Patches dialog.
+Unfortunately, there is currently no comprehensive list of features, but there is a basic features list on the web, and some optional features can be controlled through the Advanced Settings dialog.
 We also implement some features known from TTDPatch (http://www.ttdpatch.net/).

 Several important non-standard controls: